dbolotov/human_activity_recognition_with_vw/README.md

 ###Training and testing

-This procedure takes the following steps:
-[1] Split data into training and test sets
-[2] Train model using training set
-[3] Evaluate model using training and test sets.
-Classification accuracy and confusion matrices were used to check performance.

-Evaluating on both training and test sets allows to get a sense of how well the algorithm generalizes.
+Data is split into training and test sets, and the model is built using the training data.
+VW models are built using the multiclass option with a logistic loss function.
+Performance is evaluated using classification accuracy and confusion matrices.
+Using both training and test sets allows to get a sense of bias/variance and how well the algorithm generalizes.

 - average loss plot
 - accuracy vs training examples plot
 - accuracy vs passes plot

 ###Findings

-- Results
+- It is possible to achieve a test accuracy of about 0.96 using the following specification: `vw -d <input> -f <output> -c --oaa 5 --bfgs --loss_function logistic --passes 30`
+- 'sitting down' and 'standing up' have the lowest scores and the smallest amount of observations.
+More data for these activities is likely to help.
+- using vw's `--bfgs` increases accuracy by .03.
+- random sort of observations increases accuracy by 0.001.

+###Further improvement

-- Further improvement: use k-fold cross-validation to get a better sense of errors.
+- Use k-fold cross-validation to get a better sense of errors.
+- Add importance weights to sittingdown and standingup to see how accuracy is affected.

 ###Usage and output example